LGBTQIA+ Therapy in St. Petersburg, FL

 Anxiety

 Anxiety that lives in your body, that keeps you up at night, that shows up in relationships and at work and in the quiet moments when there is nothing to distract you from it.
 For many LGBTQ+ people, anxiety has roots that go deeper than the present moment.
 It is connected to years of vigilance, of reading rooms, of being unsure whether you were safe to be yourself.
 That kind of anxiety deserves more than coping strategies.
-It deserves to be understood.
+It deserves understanding.

 Relationships and intimacy